 Using videos, students will hear from Alison and Tim Delgado, who experienced a devastating accident in October of 2010.
 Stretching from the initial accident to long-term recovery, you will see watch as their allied health caregivers work together as a team to create a care plan.

 You will see a variety of professionals as they discuss the case, including a social worker, Alison's nutritionist, physical therapist, speech pathologist, and the Medical Director of Transfusion Services.

 Following the five video vignettes, students will complete activities in small interdisciplinary groups.

-In 2018, the conference was held in Kresge Auditorium, in the Medical Sciences Building (MSB) on the Uptown East campus.
-After the introduction, students broke out into assigned small groups and moved to a classroom located in the French-East building.
+The conference will be held in Kresge Auditorium, in the Medical Sciences Building (MSB) on the Uptown Medical campus.
+After the introduction, students broke will break out into assigned small groups and be moved to a classroom located in the Health Sciences Building.

 According to Gideon Labiner, Associate Professor-Educator of medical laboratory sciences, the conference teaches them how to work in interdisciplinary teams.
 "During the discussions after each video, students find themselves in interdisciplinary conversations, explaining their profession and its role to their peers' and learning about other allied health professions.
 The Delgados' story draws them into the conversation," he says.

 "The whole dynamic of her recovery team supplied the right amount of knowledge and encouragement for Alison to heal from her trauma"

 At the end of this conference, the participant will: